rrifafauzikomara/MovieApp/README.md

 This is a normal flutter app.
 You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).
 This project uses **BLoC** (business logic component) to separate the business logic with UI itself.
 It's recommended to do self-study about it before jumping into the project [here](https://bloclibrary.dev/).
-And also on this project uses **Modularization** approach to separate each features inside this project.
+And also on this project uses **Modularization** approach to separate each feature ([core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core), [shared](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/shared), [ui](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/lib/ui) modules).
 You can do self-study about it in [here](https://github.com/rrifafauzikomara/flutter_modularization).